 The Storebrand Group has overall financial targets related to solvency and financial strength, profitability and dividends.
-These are described in more detail in the "Financial Targets" chapter of the Storebrand ASA 2016 Annual Report.

-The solvency target is for Storebrand ASA (the Group)'s solvency margin to exceed 150% including transitional rules.
+The solvency target is for Storebrand ASA (the Group's) solvency margin to exceed 150%.
 The Board of Directors wants to minimize the probability of fluctuations, particularly in the financial market, triggering the need to take extraordinary measures to strengthen the solvency position.
 The target is therefore set at a substantially higher level than the regulatory requirement of 100%.